huskyroboticsteam/Simulator/README.md

 ### Parameters
 - `motor` - the name of the motor
 - `power` - the current power of the motor, or null if unavailable
-- `position` - the current position of the motor, or null if unavailable
+- `position` - the current position of the motor in degrees, or null if unavailable
-- `velocity` - the current velocity of the motor, or null if unavailable
+- `velocity` - the current velocity of the motor in degrees per second, or null if unavailable

 ## Camera Stream Report
 ### Description